sankg7/Demo-java/README.md

 ### Demo-java ####
-This repo Can be used to show how to build a java app using Maven as an example.
+This repo Can be used to show how to build a java app using Maven as an example. java